Weighting linked USoc-NPD dataset

 Hope that helps,

-#3 Updated by Matt Barnes about 3 years ago
+#3 Updated by Matt Barnes over 3 years ago

 Thank you very much for your quick and helpful reply.
 What you suggest makes perfect sense.
 Yes I did wonder whether multiplying those two variables together made sense!
 And yes, I’ll look at that paper as you suggest.